 The new and improved Tacoma Art Museum almost doubles the amount of exhibition space found at the previous museum facility.
 As visitors meander through the galleries, they will move upward from street level to the second floor.
 If you are a fan of Chihuly glass art, the Tacoma Art Museum features a more extensive collection than you will find inside the Museum of Glass.

-The Museum of Glass: International Center for Contemporary Art in Tacoma is the only American museum that features contemporary glass art; there are just three in the world with such a focus.
+The Museum of Glass: International Center for Contemporary Art in Tacoma is the only American museum that features contemporary works made with glass—there are just three in the world with such a focus.
 You can watch glass artists at work in the hot shop amphitheater located in the metal-clad cone attached to the museum.
 The Chihuly Bridge of Glass links the waterfront Museum of Glass to the museums on the south side of I-705, including the Washington State History Museum and the Tacoma Art Museum.